Azure-Samples/chat-with-your-data-solution-accelerator/docs/LOCAL_DEPLOYMENT.md

 ## Local deployment

 To customize the accelerator or run it locally, you must provision the Azure resources by running `azd provision` in a Terminal.
 This will generate a `.env` for you and you can use the "Run and Debug" (Ctrl + Shift + D) command to chose which part of the accelerator to run.
-There is am  [environment variable values table](#environment-variables) below.
+There is an [environment variable values table](#environment-variables) below.

 To run the accelerator in local when the solution is secured by RBAC you need to assign some roles to your principal id.
 You can do it either manually or programatically.